riscv/docs-dev-guide/README.md

 - add paths
 - add tdtk

-## Windows--add the Asciidoctor gem
+## Windows—add the Asciidoctor gem

 - Navigate to the following url